RossiFire/next-seo-starter/README.md

     }
 }
 ```
-So you will have dynamic information based on data retrived from the server.
-Instead if you need a more complex or custom opengraph/twitter image generation, i recommend you [this article](https://cruip.com/generate-dynamic-open-graph-and-twitter-images-in-next-js/)
+Instead if you need a more complex or custom og/twitter image generation, i recommend you [this article](https://cruip.com/generate-dynamic-open-graph-and-twitter-images-in-next-js/)

 ## Opengraph/Twitter/Apple image
-The project already has placeholders for these images.
+The project already includes placeholders for these images.
 If you need static ones, just replace them with your images **without changing the file names** (you can still change the format).
 If you need dynamic images, follow the metadata setup as explained above.
 Here some recommendation about the images:

 - **Opengraph**: Aspect ratio of 1.91:1 (usually 1200 × 630 px) - less than 8MB
 - **Twitter**: Aspect ratio of 2:1 - less than 5MB